Nonlocalized modulation of periodic reaction diffusion waves: The Whitham equation

-Consider a periodic traveling-wave solution $u(x,t)=\bar u(\ks(x-ct))$ of reaction diffusion equation $u_t=u_{xx} + f(u)$, or, equivalently, a standing-wave solution $u(x,t)=\bar u(x)$ of \be \ks {u}_t=\ks^2{u}_{xx}+f({u}) -\omega {u}_x, \ee where $\omega(k_*):=-k_* c(k_*)$ is the temporal frequency, $c$ is the speed of the original traveling wave, and wave number $k_*$ is chosen so that \be \bar u(x+1)=\bar u(x). \ee Here and throughout the paper, all periodic functions are assumed to be periodic of period one.
+We recall first the nonlinear stability result of \cite{JNRZ1}.
+Consider a periodic traveling-wave solution $u(x,t)=\bar u(\ks(x-ct))$ of reaction diffusion system $u_t=u_{xx} + f(u)$, or, equivalently, a standing-wave solution $u(x,t)=\bar u(x)$ of \be \ks {u}_t=\ks^2{u}_{xx}+f({u}) -\omega_0 {u}_x, \ee where $\omega_0(k_*):=-k_* c(k_*)$ is the temporal frequency, $c$ is the speed of the original traveling wave, and wave number $k_*$ is chosen so that \be \bar u(x+1)=\bar u(x). \ee Here and throughout the paper, all periodic functions are assumed to be periodic of period one.